Margaret M. C. Thomas

 Areas of Interest:Child welfare; Child wellbeing; Children and families; Economic wellbeing; Material hardship; Policy; Poverty; Sexual and gender minority populations; Social policy; Social welfare; Youth

 Margaret (Maggie) Thomas is Assistant Professor of Social Welfare at the UCLA Luskin School of Public Affairs.
 Her scholarship and teaching emphasize structural sources of oppression and privilege, grounded in her practice experiences working with children, youth, and families facing social and economic marginalization.

-Dr. Thomas teaches courses in Social and Economic Justice and Child and Family Well-Being, including Foundations of Social Welfare Policy (SW 214A) and Poverty, the Poor, and Social Welfare (SW 290L).
+Dr. Thomas teaches courses in Social and Economic Justice and Child and Family Well-Being, including Foundations of Social Welfare Policy (SW 214A), Social Welfare Research Methods (SW 213A), and Poverty, the Poor, and Social Welfare (SW 290L).
 Her teaching emphasizes social and policy systems, attends to structural forces that create marginalization and opportunity, and supports students’ development of meaningful, relevant knowledge and skills.

-Dr. Thomas’s work has been supported by the Horowitz Foundation for Social Policy and the Society for Social Work and Research.
-She was previously a Postdoctoral Research Scientist at the Columbia School of Social Work, where she worked on the Fragile Families and Child Wellbeing Study.
+Dr. Thomas’s work has been supported by the Horowitz Foundation for Social Policy, the Society for Social Work and Research, and the UCLA Council on Research.
+She was previously a Postdoctoral Research Scientist at Columbia School of Social Work, where she worked on the Fragile Families and Child Wellbeing Study.